devsoominchae/k8s-from-scratch/demos/ip-viewer/README.md

 Previous pods are being deleted and k8s automatically deploys new pods to fulfill the definition.

-### Add a pod by editing the replica set
+### Add a pod by editing the replica set.
-Open deploymeny.yaml and edit
+Open deploymeny.yaml and edit .
 ######
     spec:
         replicas: 3